st3v/bosh-openssl/README.md

 # Bosh OpenSSL plugin

-Bosh CLI Plugin to generate RSA keys, self-signed certificates, and random passwords
+Bosh CLI plugin to retrieve, or generate and store, RSA keys, self-signed certificates, and random password at deploy time.

 ## What is BOSH?
 BOSH orchestrates initial deployments and ongoing updates that are: predictable, repeatable, reliable, self-healing, infrastructure-agnostic.
 You can take a look on [BOSH project on GitHub](https://github.com/cloudfoundry/bosh) and read more details in [docs](http://docs.cloudfoundry.org/bosh/).